anurag6240/PACO-Package-Confuser/README.md

 ---

+# ⚠️ What is Dependency Confusion?

+Dependency Confusion (Substitution Attack) is a supply-chain vulnerability where an attacker publishes a malicious package with the same name as an internal/private dependency.

+If the build system prefers public registries, it may install the malicious package.

+This can result in:

+- Remote Code Execution
+- Data Exfiltration
+- CI/CD Compromise
+- Supply-Chain Attacks

+PACO helps identify such risks early.

+---

 # 🚀 What is PACO?

 **PACO (Package Confuser)** is a Chrome Extension designed to help developers and security researchers identify: